Laboratory test

 Photo: SLG

-4. Drying results
+4. Drying results.

 Moist white cotton shirts are tumble dried and, after drying, the softness and degree of creasing of the shirts are assessed.

-5. Energy consumption
+5. Energy consumption.

-The total energy consumption during a drying programme is recorded and set in relation to the machine’s capacity in kg.
+The total energy consumption during a drying program is recorded and set in relation to the machine’s capacity in kg.
 The average value from five drying cycles forms the basis of assessment and rating.
 The lower the energy consumption in kWh per kg, the better the energy efficiency.

 Photo: Anna Sigge

-6. Condensation efficiency
+6. Condensation efficiency.

-The volume of water that the tumble dryer generates during the drying programme is set in relation to the laundry’s original moisture content (water content).
+The volume of water that the tumble dryer generates during the drying program is set in relation to the laundry’s original moisture content (water content).
 The condensation efficiency indicates the proportion of moisture in the laundry that is trapped by the machine and converted to condensation (water).
 The moisture that is not trapped by the machine escapes into the room.
 The higher the condensation efficiency, the better.
 The average value from five drying cycles forms the basis of assessment and rating.

 Weighing of condensate container for determination of the condensation efficiency.
 Photo: SLG

-7. Noise level
+7. Noise level.

 8. User-friendliness